Paran0idy/Paran0idy/README.md

   Hi, I'm a graduate student at the University of Science and Technology of China.
 </h1>

-- 🔭 I'm currently interning at Intel.
+- 🔭 I'm currently interning at ByteDance.
-- 🌱 I’m currently learning Program Analysis and MLSys.
+- 🌱 I’m currently learning DL Compiler and Arch.
-- ❓ Ask me about anything related to PL
+- ❓ Ask me about anything related to Compiler.

 <!--
 <p align="center">